dooyounggo/MyConvNet/README.md

   Supports image classification and semantic segmentation tasks.

-  The code was verified on Windows 10 and Ubuntu 18.04 using PyCharm with Anaconda.
+  Verified on Windows 10 and Ubuntu 18.04 using PyCharm with Anaconda.

   Use Linux for faster training.